Chautauqua Institution: Children's programs

 The Children's School, established in 1921, is a developmental preschool for youth ages 3–5 and was a pioneering program in the field of nursery-school education.
 The program consists of social, recreational, and educational activities that often incorporate other Chautauqua programs in the areas of music, drama, art, and recreation.

 The Chautauqua Boys and Girls Club is one of the oldest day camps in the United States, founded in 1893.
 While parents are engaging in various activities around the grounds, their children meet in a special area by the lake and participate in sports, art, and recreational games, such as volleyball, sailing, swimming, field games, and pottery.

-Institution facilities
+Places of interest

 The institution's grounds, located between New York State Route 394 and Chautauqua Lake, include public buildings, administrative offices, a library, movie theater, bookstore, hotel, condominiums, inns, rooming houses, and many private cottages available for rent during the season.
 There are about 400 year-round residents, but the population can increase up to 7,500 guests per day during the summer season.
 The Institution is mostly a pedestrian community with bikes and scooters widely used along with a 12-mph speed limit for cars when authorized to be on the grounds.
 There are several parking lots located on the periphery that visitors utilize and then walk or bike into the institution: